gianmarco594/Covid19-regione-Campania/README.md

 Welcome!

-"Coronanirus regione Campania" is a web application project made from Basi di dati 2 students as course project for Università degli Studi di Salerno (2020).
+"Coronanirus regione Campania" is a web application project made from Basi di dati 2 students as course project for Università of Salerno (2020).

 Project group (v1.0):
 - Gianmarco Beato (Frontend and backend);